Additive normal tempered stable processes for equity derivatives and power law scaling: Introduction

-Unfortunately, the recent literature has shown that these models do not reproduce the implied volatilities that are observed in the market data at different time horizons with sufficient precision \citep[see, e.g.][Ch.14-15]{Cont}.
 Additive processes have been proposed to overcome this problem.
 Additive processes are an extension of L\'evy processes that consider independent but not stationary increments.
-Given an Additive process, for every fixed time $t$, it is always possible to define a L\'evy process that at time $t$ has the same law as the Additive process.
+Given an additive process, for every fixed time $t$, it is always possible to define a L\'evy process that at time $t$ has the same law as the additive process.
 This feature allows us to maintain several properties (both analytical and numerical) of the L\'evy processes.

-The probability description of Additive processes is well-established \citep{Sato} but the applications in quantitative finance are relatively few.
-A first application of Additive processes to option pricing is developed by \citet{carr2007self}, who investigate Sato processes \citep{sato1991self} in derivative modeling \citep[see also][]{eberlein2009sato}. \citet{benth2012risk} use Additive processes, which they call time-inhomogeneous Levy processes, in the electricity market.
-In their paper, the electricity spot price is characterized by Ornstein-Uhlenbeck processes, which are driven by Additive processes.
-More recently, \citet{li2016Additive} have considered a larger class of Additive processes.
-Their paper studies Additive subordination, which (they show) is a useful technique for constructing time inhomogeneous Markov processes with an analytically tractable characteristic function.
+The probability description of additive processes is well-established \citep{Sato} but the applications in quantitative finance are relatively few.
+A first application of additive processes to option pricing is developed by \citet{carr2007self}, who investigate Sato processes \citep{sato1991self} in derivative modeling \citep[see also][]{eberlein2009sato}. \citet{benth2012risk} use additive processes, which they call time-inhomogeneous Levy processes, in the electricity market.
+In their paper, the electricity spot price is characterized by Ornstein-Uhlenbeck processes, which are driven by additive processes.
+More recently, \citet{li2016Additive} have considered a larger class of additive processes.
+Their paper studies additive subordination, which (they show) is a useful technique for constructing time inhomogeneous Markov processes with an analytically tractable characteristic function.
 This technique is a natural generalization of L\'evy subordination.

-We introduce a new class of Additive processes through their characteristic function which are named Additive normal tempered stable (ATS) processes.
-ATS processes (in general) cannot be obtained via a time-change as in the Additive subordination of \citet{li2016Additive} and are not Sato processes.
-There is a subclass of ATS obtained via Additive subordination and a subclass of Sato ATS process.
+We introduce a new class of (pure-jump) additive processes through their characteristic function which are named additive normal tempered stable (ATS) processes.
+ATS processes (in general) cannot be obtained via a time-change as in the additive subordination of \citet{li2016Additive} and are not Sato processes.
+There is a subclass of ATS obtained via additive subordination and a subclass of Sato ATS process.
 The main advantage of this new class of models is the possibility to ``exactly" calibrate the term structure of observed implied volatility surfaces, while maintaining the parsimony of LTS.